chhofi/ansible-raycrafter/docs/source/roles/celery.rst

 - web
 - supervisor

 Copies the startup and supervisor scripts.
+Will start workers and celerycam.
+Celerycam is a monitoring service for celery workers and tasks.
 Create log dirs and files.
 Notifies supervisor to restart the celery app.